 Electronics and Water Vapour

-Results are typically accurate in the Parts Per Million (PPM) to Parts Per Billion (PPB) range and it can measure multiple components, material samples, seals or enclosures at the same time.
-Environmental conditions can be controlled including temperature ( -80 to over +1000 C ), pressure, environment and partial pressure / humidity.
+Results are typically accurate in the Parts Per Million (PPM) to Parts Per Billion (PPB) range and it can measure multiple components, material samples, seals or enclosures all at the same time.
+It can control environmental conditions including temperature ( -80 to over +1000 C ), pressure, partial pressure and humidity.

-Variants of the system work not only with water vapour but also with any of the vapours commonly present around electronics, including hydrocarbons, solvents, CO2 and the gases used during manufacture.
+Versaperm systems can measure the permeability for all of the vapours commonly present around electronics, including hydrocarbons, solvents, CO2 and the gases used during manufacture.

 Versaperm also offers a laboratory service for companies that only need to test samples on an irregular basis.

 Please send any sales enquiries to

 Versaperm Ltd: 10 Rawcliffe House, Howarth Road, Maidenhead, Berkshire, SL6 1AP, UK,

 UK Tel: +44 (01628) 777668

 Gerry Palmer @ the Palmer & Rose Partnership